-On this first day of African American Heritage Month, we reflect on the African American community of early Los Angeles.
+On this first day of African American History Month, we reflect on the African American community of early Los Angeles.
 Arriving in the region in search of the California Dream, African American migrants relied on the institutions they created—particularly churches, Black-owned newspapers, and civic organizations—to strengthen their community against the backdrop of racial discrimination.

 When California became a U.S. state, Los Angeles had fewer than two thousand residents, with about a dozen of those being African American.
 A slow trickle of African American migrants arrived in the coming years, and they formed a small network of friends which planted the seed for a budding community.
 By the late 1880s, Los Angeles was experiencing a real estate boom, and affordable train tickets on newly completed railroad lines brought a greater influx of migrants from across the country to the city.
 Though escaping the worst violence of the South, Black Angelenos nonetheless faced widespread and often unpredictable discrimination.
 Churches, Black-owned newspapers, and civic organizations provided a haven from this discrimination and served as a vehicle to organize the African American community.